slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"The mind is not a vessel to be filled but a fire to be kindled."
 -- Plutarch [0046]*

-College education may help you make a living.
+College education may make you a living.
 Self-education may make you a fortune.

 The value of formal education is signaling, rather than actual learning.
-The purpose of high education is first and foremost to meet people and build relationships.
+The purpose of higher education is first and foremost to meet people and build relationships.

+Hints:

+- Study physics, mathematics, computers, microeconomics, game theory, and persuasion.
+- Believe in principles.
+The basics matter most—not jargon or specifics.
+Understand, don’t memorize.
+You only need a few core concepts; complexity emerges from simple rules.
+- Applied focus: Strive for mastery in a small handful of skills, but seek competence in a wide variety of disciplines.
+Don’t major in minor things.
+- School fails at teaching: self-confidence, money management, dating and relationships, confrontation skills, critical thinking, creative productivity.
+- Education leads toward continuing self-discovery; training leads toward final self-definition.
+- School rewards generalists; the world does not.
+- School’s real subject is obedience.
+No one will give you the education needed to overthrow them.
+- Success is the worst teacher.
+- The biggest mistake in studying a foreign language is learning it little by little instead of jumping in headfirst.
+Language isn’t mathematics; one doesn’t learn it—one gets accustomed to it.
+It’s about experience and skill, not logic or memory.

-> *"Learning is a treasure that will follow it’s owner everywhere."
+> *"Learning is a treasure that will follow its owner everywhere."
 -- vox populi*

 > *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
--- Maimonides [1138]*
+-- Lao Tzu [-571]*

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain [1835]*